 What happens if a student, staff member, or faculty who is not vaccinated refuses to wear a mask or face covering in class?

 Wearing face coverings indoors is not optional for students, staff, or faculty who have approved vaccine exemptions.
 Individuals who do not comply will be asked to leave the campus buildings.

 If a student submits a declaration for a medical exemption, they will need to upload documentation that is verified by a licensed medical doctor (MD) or Doctor of Osteopathic Medicine (DO).
 Please send this documentation to email@example.com.

 Please note: We do not accept exemptions from any other healthcare professional than the two listed above.

 Can I get a vaccine exemption for religious reasons?

-If you are seeking an exemption on the basis of religion, you must provide supporting documentation for review by the CIIS Vital Task Force Exemption Committee.
+If you are seeking an exemption on the basis of religion, you must provide supporting documentation for review by the CIIS Virus Task Force Exemption Committee.
 The University reserves the right to seek further documentation in any instance where there is significant evidence that a student has fraudulently requested the exemption.